 Based on our analysis of Japan’s GPTW survey results in comparison to other countries, the general consensus from the public is that managers in Japan do not properly assign roles to the right employee with the right set of experience and skills.
 This is due to two cultural reasons – firstly, there is a strong tendency from management to encourage their staff into becoming generalists rather than specialists – especially in larger scale companies.
 Managers also encourage frequent job rotations and transfers across departments and as a result, their workforce does not have an adequate level of knowledge and experience to execute the job well.

 Managers are also more culturally inclined to find more value in an employee who does longer hours rather than an employee who is efficient and delivers the job in a lesser amount of time.
 This has led to the common scenario where highly-efficient people are either overlooked for promotions or burdened with more tasks.
 It is expected that Japan will be experiencing a significant labour shortage in the future and this calls for a time to change the way that companies assess their employees’ worth.
 If companies do not respond well to the work-style reform, they will struggle to acquire talent and this will subsequently have an adverse impact on the business in the long run.

 Contact us to find out more

-If you would like to find out more about how the new work-style reform may impact your business or how it’s like to work at a nominated Great Place to Work organisation, feel free to contact us.
-You can also learn more about what we do by checking our website and LinkedIn page for industry updates.
+If you would like to find out more about how the new work-style reform may impact your business or how it’s like to work at a nominated Great Place to Work organisation, please don’t hesitate to contact us.
+You can also learn more about what we do by clicking here or following us on our LinkedIn page for industry updates.